- by Alyson Shane

 watch ghost movies and plan my next moves as a poltergeist

-(just kidding - I don't believe in reincarnation)
+(just kidding - I don't believe in ghosts)

 make sure Toulouse and BJ are in a loving home